Width Parameters for Minimum Flow Decomposition: Decomposing via flow-width

+\begin{definition} Let $G$ be a DAG and $f$ be an integral non-negative flow on $G$.
+We define the \textit{flow-width} of $G$ and $f$, $\fwidth{G}{f}$, as the smallest number of paths satisfying the following properties: \begin{description} \item[1.
+Covering] Every edge $e\in E(G)$ with $f(e) > 0$ appears in at least one path, and \item[2.
+Upper bounds] Every edge $e\in E(G)$ appears in at most $f(e)$ paths. \end{description} \end{definition}

-With the same argument as for the width, $\fwidth{G}{f}$ can be computed by finding decrementing paths from $f$.
-The value $\fwidth{G}{f}$ arises from flows that are minimum flows with respect to the given lower- and upper-bound constraints, but are not necessarily minimum flows that cover the graph with respect to all feasible flows.
-Rather, we differentiate between them by considering \textit{minimal flows}: A flow $f$ is minimal if there is no flow $g$ with $g\leq f$ that covers the same set of edges.
-In other words, $\fwidth{G}{f}$ is the value of a minimal flow, and a flow is minimal if and only if all $s$-$t$ paths carry weight at most $1$.
+Similarly to computing the width, the flow-width $\fwidth{G}{f}$ can be computed by finding decrementing paths from $f$, or by finding a minimum-cost flow.
+Closely related to the flow-width are \textit{minimally covering flows}: \begin{definition} A non-negative flow $f$ is minimally covering if all $s$-$t$ paths in $G$ carry at most flow $1$. \end{definition} Equivalently, a non-negative flow $f$ is minimally covering if every flow $g\leq f$ that covers the same set of edges is equal to $f$.
+In other words, $\fwidth{G}{f}$ is the value of a minimally covering flow.

-The flow-width can be applied to flow networks, whose flow has weight $0$ on some edges.
+The flow-width can be applied to flow networks whose flow has weight $0$ on some edges.
 These edges are excluded from the covering, and we only work with the edges that have positive flow.
 For the analysis of relevant graph structure, we consider the following class of subgraphs. \begin{definition}[\cite{caceres2024width}] Let $G$ be an $s$-$t$ DAG and $f:E\to\mathbb{N}$ a flow.
-The \textit{flow-subgraph} $G|_f = (V|_f, E|_f)$ of $G$ is defined by $E|_f = \{ e \in E \mid f(e) > 0 \}$ and $V|_f = V \setminus \{ v \in V \mid \sum_{u:(u,v)\in E(G)} f(u,v) = \sum_{u:(v,u)\in E(G)} f(v,u) = 0 \}$. \end{definition}
+The \textit{flow-subgraph} $G|_f = (V|_f, E|_f)$ of $G$ is defined by $V|_f = V \setminus \{ v \in V \mid \sum_{u:(u,v)\in E(G)} f(u,v) = \sum_{u:(v,u)\in E(G)} f(v,u) = 0 \}$ and $E|_f = \{ e \in E \mid f(e) > 0 \}$. \end{definition}